Prospective transfer and second-degree applicants must complete The City College of New York application process.

 - Satisfies all of the GSOE freshman admission requirements;

-- Achieved a minimum overall GPA of 2.7 in his/her college courses;
+- Achieved a minimum overall GPA of 2.7 in all college courses;

 - Achieved a minimum 2.5 GPA in college math and science courses, with none of these grades below C;